 - Cook the pasta according to the package.

-- Add 1 TBSP oil to a skillet over medium heat, followed by the ground beef with salt and pepper.
-Brown the beef by stirring it frequently for about 7 minutes, until it’s no longer pink.
+- Heat 1 TBSP oil in a skillet over medium heat.
+Add the ground beef and salt and pepper, and break up the beef with a wooden spoon.
+Brown the beef by stirring it frequently for about 7 minutes, until it's no longer pink.

-- Add the entire can of crushed tomatoes and Italian seasoning.
-Here, add 1-2 tsp of any other spices: sage, thyme, oregano, basil etc. If you’re adding in additional veggies such as zucchini or broccoli, add them now.
+- Add the entire can of crushed tomatoes and Italian seasoning, along with a teaspoon or two of any other ground herbs such as sage, thyme, oregano, basil etc. If you're using more veggies, such as zucchini or broccoli, add them now.

 - Mix the milk and melted butter in a bowl or measuring glass.
 This creates a nice heavy cream substitute.
 On medium heat, pour in the milk to the tomato beef mixture.
 Stir to combine.
 Taste the mixture and adjust seasonings as needed.
 Let the mixture cook for about 10 minutes.

-- Assemble: Divide the mixture between three meal prep containers.
-Add more parmesan cheese on top if desired!
+- Assemble: Divide the mixture among three meal prep containers.
+Add more Parmesan cheese on top if desired!

 Carol Corley says